WV native seeking high school students for his new documentary - NewsBreak

 Scott Faris is one of many executive producers for a new 10-part series, which plans to follow around seven high school seniors and show what it’s like to grow up in different parts of the U.S.

-Faris is looking for at least one student from West Virginia for the unnamed series to show how students have access to different things across the country.WV man arrested for bringing gun to Syracuse airport
+Faris is looking for at least one student from West Virginia for the unnamed series to show how students have access to different things across the country.Best small cities to start business in West Virginia

 “The idea is really that we can see how access to opportunity differs from region to region, from person to person, and how life paths start to diverge after you graduate from high school and start to chase your dreams,” said Faris.